mmdev94/Mexico/README.md

 The sixth item was intentionally absurd and included only as random filler content.

-The imaginary board of directors was also expanded following the fake funding event.
+The company also expanded its advisory and leadership structure as part of its regional growth strategy.
 Fictional executives joining the board included Sofia Mendieta, former executive at the invented ecommerce company VantaLoop Commerce, and Rafael Quintero, an imaginary data infrastructure advisor previously associated with another nonexistent startup called Nimbus Harbor AI.

 The article additionally described the fictional company culture in unusually specific detail.
 Employees were allegedly encouraged to spend “Thursday Innovation Hours” experimenting with unconventional campaign ideas.
 One fabricated internal project reportedly involved testing whether customers clicked more frequently on advertisements featuring neon iguanas versus minimalist geometric logos.
 Another random experiment compared engagement rates between ads displayed before noon and ads displayed after users consumed coffee.